thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 - Tools can support your Agile process, but you have to have the process first.
 If you do not have enough training in the Agile process, a Kanban board can look like a Gantt chart and these two are two different things, two different ways of doing project management.

-- There are many Agile planning tools with a lot of diffent features for project management, but working with epics and stories is usually enough.
+- There are many Agile planning tools with a lot of different features for project management, but working with epics and stories is usually enough.
 One of the tools to work with Agile processes is ZenHub.

 ### <ins>ZenHub</ins>
 - ZenHub is a plug-in to GitHub

 - It provides a kanban board and project management reporting

-- ZenHub is customizable and itegrated with GitHub.
+- ZenHub is customizable and integrated with GitHub.

 - Why to use ZenHub:
   - Helps you manage where you are in a project based on GitHub Issues